IAPOLINARIO/microsoft-ci-automation/README.md

 - Send a Pull Request with your awesome new features and bug fixes
 - Help new users with they may encounter
-- Support the development of this project sharing in your social media or buying me a coffe/beer. :)
+- Support the development of this project sharing in your social media or buying me a coffee/beer. :)

 # Issues

+This project was created in just over 15 hours and therefore, bugs may exist.
+Be patient if you encounter any problems and help me improve the scripts so that others can benefit as well.

-The scripts contained in this project is on version 1.0 and have been tested with Windows Server 2016.
+The scripts contained in this project have been tested with Windows Server 2016.

 If you are using a different version of Windows and find a problem with one of the scripts, feel free to submit a pull request, open an issue here on Github or even send me an email.